What is a Bachelor of UX and Web Design?

 Career opportunities

-In your final year you can apply for an internship in a professional interaction design studio, working in professional teams on live projects for real clients.
-You will graduate with state-of-the-art technical skills and a thorough understanding of user-centred interactive design, preparing you to take on high-level roles as a designer or developer in studios worldwide.
+In your final year you can apply for an internship in a professional interaction design studio, where you'll learn to break the rules in all the right ways.
+Graduate with state-of-the-art technical skills and a thorough understanding of user-centred interactive design, so you can take on high-level roles as a designer or developer in studios worldwide.

 Potential career paths